 Wading calf-deep into what looks like an infinite pool of water, visitors to Tokyo’s Odaiba Minna no YUME-TAIRIKU 2016 festival walk slowly through teamLab‘s (previously) latest light mapping installation.
-A shallow pool of water is completely surrounded by mirrored ceiling and walls, highlighting the psychedelic nature of the thousands of computer generated koi fish that are projected around the viewer’s feet.
+A shallow pool of water is completely surrounded by mirrored ceilings and walls, highlighting the psychedelic nature of the thousands of computer-generated koi fish that are projected around the viewer’s feet.
 The fish change speeds as they navigate the waters, often crashing into observers and bursting into scattered flowers upon contact.

 The interactive installation is one of four large-scale immersive experiences produced by the Japanese art collective for the festival which is on view through August 31, 2016.
-You can see images of the other installations on the festival’s website and watch the koi fish in action in a video produced by teamLab below.
+You can watch the koi fish in action in a video produced by teamLab below.

 Do stories and artists like this matter to you?
 Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
 You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!